danser96/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Links](#links)

 ## Project Description
-The game consists of not letting the ball touch the left or right side of the screen.
-Use the paddles to hit the ball back.
+Pong consists of not allowing the ball to touch the left or right side of the screen.
+If you miss the ball on the right side, player B gets a point, if you miss the ball of the left side, player A gets a point.
+Use the paddles to block the ball from hitting the left and right border

 ## Rules
 The game is very simple - follow the following rules: